by256/rdfpy/README.md

 **Note:** In order for **rdfpy** to work correctly, your particles should spatially be in a cuboidal box, where the entire box is filled with particles.

+## How does it work?

+**rdfpy** achieves significant speed-up due to:

+- **Fast nearest-neighbor look-up**: a KDTree is utilized to find particles within the required distances when counting the number of particles as a function of distance.
+- **Multiprocessing**: computation of the particle count histogram is parallelized across multiple cores, with each core sharing the aforementioned KDTree.

 ## Authors

 **rdfpy** was developed by [Batuhan Yildirim](https://by256.github.io/) under the supervision of [Prof. Jacqueline M. Cole](https://www.phy.cam.ac.uk/directory/colej).